micmejia/bible-dump/NKJV/John/John 9.md

 Jesus answered, "Neither this man nor his parents sinned, but that the works of God should be revealed in him.

 ###### 4
-I[^a] must work the works of Him who sent Me while it is day; _the_ night is coming when no one can work.
+I must work the works of Him who sent Me while it is day; _the_ night is coming when no one can work.

 ###### 5
 As long as I am in the world, I am the light of the world."